apocylberry/Swing-Note/FUTURE.md

 // tab / shift tab on selected block performs indentation

-// Line numbers sync to the text lines they represent

 // Wrapping works.  ~~UNTIL~~ you change the line.
 Then it starts wrapping again, even with wrap off.